 We may use personal information:

-- to enable us to provide capability and services to our clients including background screening and personnel security vetting.
+- to enable us to provide capability and services to our clients including background screening

 - to deliver services in accordance with Australian government policies such as the Government Protective Security Policy Framework (PSPF)

 - to conduct Criminal History Checks through the Australian Criminal Intelligence Agency, the Australian Federal Police or other agencies or organisations providing Criminal History Check services

 - to assess suitability for an individual’s employment on behalf of one of our clients

 - to communicate information about our services to you; including direct contact with you

 - for our internal administrative, planning, product development and research requirements

 - to consider the suitability of applicants for employment with us

 If we receive personal information about you that we have not requested, and we determine that we could not have lawfully collected that information under the APPs or GDPR had we asked for it, we will destroy or de-identify the information if it is lawful and reasonable to do so.

 Disclosure of Personal Information to Third Parties